-In the absence of the debtors' allowance, section 24(1) could result in adverse cashflow consequences for a taxpayer because the whole amount under the agreement is deemed to accrue up front, while the instalments may be receivable only over an extended period.
+In the absence of the debtors' allowance, section 24(1) could result in adverse cashflow consequences for a taxpayer.
+This is because the whole amount under the agreement is deemed to accrue upfront, while the instalments may only be receivable over an extended period.
 A taxpayer might, therefore, not have received sufficient cash to settle the normal tax on the gross profit.